 Regular Checks to Prevent Failures

-- Check for loose connections or corrosion on terminals
+- Check for loose connections or corrosion building up on terminals

-- Pay attention to warning signs like slow engine crank or dashboard lights
+- Pay attention to warning signs like slow engine cranking or dashboard warning lights

 Importance of Keeping Batteries Clean

-- Use a brush to scrub away corrosion from terminals
+- Use an old toothbrush to scrub away corrosion from terminals

 - Apply a thin layer of petroleum jelly to terminals to prevent future corrosion